 If you normally wear a seatbelt in your vehicle at home, then why wouldn’t you on vacation?
-Anything can happen, and you’re at more risk in countries where the driving laws are more lax than those in the US (which is highly likely, wherever you go in the world).
+Anything can happen, and you’re at more risk in countries where the driving laws are more lax than those in the U. S. (which is highly likely, wherever you go in the world).
 Not only are you protecting your own life by wearing a seatbelt, you might be doing yourself a favor financially – especially if an accident causes serious financial strains because you weren’t wearing a seatbelt.

 No one likes to be the bad guy on the family vacation, so it’s tough to say no to spending more than you planned for.
 If you want to make a budget work, you need to stick to it – even on vacations.

-Extreme sports or Activities Risks
+Extreme Sports or Activities Risks

-So whatever you decide to do on your vacation, make sure it doesn’t compromise your health, safety or budget!
+Remember: Whatever you decide to do on your vacation, make sure it doesn’t compromise your health, safety or budget!